-Having started his studies in theatre, Alan eventually received his Bachelor of Music from the University of British Columbia followed by his Masters of Music from the New England Conservatory of Music in Boston.
-Alan also studied as a vocal fellow for two summers at Boston Symphony’s prestigious Tanglewood Music Center where he performed with many of the world’s best artists including Seiji Ozawa.
-Alan also studied for two summers at The Music Academy of the West in California which is headed by famed mezzo-soprano Marilyn Horne.
-He was also invited to study with 12 singers from around the globe to study in France for a one-year apprenticeship program.
+Having started his studies in theatre, Alan eventually received his Bachelor of Music (Opera) from the University of British Columbia followed by his Masters of Music from the New England Conservatory of Music in Boston (Voice/Opera) and trained for two summers each at the Tanglewood Music Centre and the Music Academy of the West as well as a year-long Young Artist Program in France.
+Alan is also currently on faculty at the Vancouver Academy of Music as a voice teacher and their resident stage director.